 We provide a music and movement programme of creative and inspiring pre-school dance classes that can be adapted to all abilities.
-This is on offer to children aged 18 months and upwards.
+This is an offer to children aged 2 and upwards.

 Participation in this programme stimulates the imagination, gives children a head start in encountering new physical and emotional experiences and in developing social interaction.